sdsu-comp526/fall24/slides.md

 # Slides

-I make interactive Jupyter-based slides using RISE for use during class.
+I make interactive Jupyter-based notebooks.
+These can be used and visualized as slides using [RISE](https://github.com/damianavila/RISE) (this is optional) for use during class.
 You can view them here, or open them to interact.
+You can use any environment for your local development environment, or use the SDSU's [JupyterHub](https://jupyterhub.sdsu.edu/) to experiment and develop without a local install.
+If you have never logged-in before, check SDSU's Research & Cyberinfrastructure [resources for students](https://sdsu-research-ci.github.io/instructionalcluster/students).

 ## Environment